Our Policies and FAQs:

 Tutors will not proof read or edit papers or do your homework for you.
 We also will not assist with quizzes, tests, and exams – even if they are take-home assessments.
 Tutors can look over completed homework and help guide you on any changes that need to be made.

 What do we expect of you?

 We ask that all students arrive on time for their in-person and virtual appointments.
 If a student is more than 15 minutes late for an appointment, the tutor will mark your appointment as a “no show” and that will prohibit you from making additional appointments without a manager’s approval.

 Students may schedule up to two (2) tutoring appointments per week, per subject.
+However, these appointments cannot happen on the same day.
 Appointments may be made up to two weeks in advance.
 Appointments last fifty (50) minutes.
 Drop in/on-demand tutoring is also available.
 See below for more details.